 Neil Patel started CrazyEgg after he left KISSMetrics in 2005.
 The company offers solutions to online businesses by providing heat mapping tools to better understand customer interaction.

-- Awareness – CrazyEgg implements a combination of tactics to improve customer awareness.
+- Awareness–CrazyEgg implements a combination of tactics to improve customer awareness.
 The brand uses paid and organic search ads, paid and organic social media ads and more.
 They make sure that the site offers simple but excellent content.
-The ads are also optimised in a way that they can easily capture the lead’s attention.
+Optimise ads in a way that they can easily capture the lead’s attention.

-- Pricing – Once leads have entered their URL and click “Show Me My Heatmap”, they will be directed to a Google Accounts screen.
-Here customers will be prompted if they will allow CrazyEgg to view their email address, as well as, Google Analytics.
-Once customers accept this, they will be taken to the Pricing Page.
+- Pricing–Once leads have entered their URL and click “Show Me My Heatmap”, this directs them to a Google Account screen.
+Here, customers find a prompt, asking if they will allow CrazyEgg to view their email address, as well as Google Analytics.
+Once customers accept this, it will take them to the Pricing Page.

-- Purchase – Once customers return after receiving the initial autoresponders or just buy the first time, they will be greeted with messages of assurance and trust.
-This helps customers feel that they made the right decision.
+- Purchase–Once customers return after receiving the initial autoresponders or just buy the first time, they will find messages of assurance and trust.
+This helps customers feel they made the right decision.

-CrazyEgg’s marketing funnel works because they kept stages of the funnel that is relevant.
-The brand also offers a long trial period, showing customers that they are confident about the tools that they offer.
+CrazyEgg’s marketing funnel works because they kept stages of the funnel that are relevant.
+The brand also offers a long trial period, showing customers they are confident about the tools that they offer.

 Grasshopper offers a virtual phone system, allowing businesses to set up their toll-free numbers.
 Their effective sales funnel has generated more than $30 million in just one year.

 Grasshopper uses a similar funnel to CrazyEgg, but they simplified it to reduce the steps customers need to take.
-This reduction limits the possible holes in the funnel which led to the success of Grasshopper.
+This reduction limits the holes in the funnel, which led to the success of Grasshopper.

-- Awareness – Grasshopper utilises several forms of content like blog posts and Youtube videos, as well as, paid traffic to bring customers to the website.
-The brand features funny and quirky videos, some geanerating up to 260,000 unique views.
+- Awareness–Grasshopper utilises several forms of content, like blog posts and YouTube videos, as well as paid traffic to bring customers to the website.
+The brand features funny and quirky videos, some generating up to 260,000 unique views.

-- Homepage – Once customers see their ads and their fun content, they are then led to a homepage where they can find a short video showing them unique selling points.
+- Homepage–Once customers see their ads and their fun content, a link will take them to a homepage where they can find a short video showing them unique selling points.

-- How It Works – Once customers click on the “See How It Works” button, they are taken to another page where they can find information that will help them make a decision.
+- How It Works–Once customers click on the “See How It Works” button, a tab opens to another page where they can find information that will help them decide.

-- Pricing Page – Once the user decides to continue, they are presented with 4 pricing options with a highlighted option showing the best value.
+- Pricing Page–Once the user continues, they show 4 pricing options, with a highlighted option showing the best value.